Bromley-by-Bow

-Bromley-by-Bow, is a district in the London Borough of Tower Hamlets in East London, located on the western banks of the River Lea, in the Lower Lea Valley in East London.
+Bromley-by-Bow is a district in the London Borough of Tower Hamlets in East London, located on the western banks of the River Lea, in the Lower Lea Valley in East London.
+It is an inner-city suburb located 4.7 miles (7.5 km) east of Charing Cross.

 The area is distinct from Bow, which lies immediately north of the formal boundary between the two, which runs along Bow Road, or near the Lea, slightly to the south of the Road.
 The area has historically been known as both Bromley and Bromley-by-Bow.